dimitarg/dimitarg.github.io/_posts/2025-01-10-scala-stack.md

 - The user gives up waiting, for example via navigating away from the page or closing it,
 - Which triggers cancellation of your endpoint's processing,
 - Which triggers cancellation of the database query,
-  - Which closes associated database client resources such as sessions, connections, etc, **AND**
+  - Which releases associated database client resources such as sessions, connections, etc, **AND**
   - Closes the associated **DB server** query / processes

 This is crucial.
 For example, the default PostgreSQL deployment has a limit of 100 open connections, so it might be pretty easy to bring down your whole system - including your database server - if the above does not hold.